ostwrafi/sdk/README.md

+# 📦 SDK - Simple Educational SDK Framework

+> 👨‍💻 Author: Nur Mohammad Rafi
+> 📚 Project Type: Educational SDK Example
+> 🎓 Purpose: Demonstrate how an SDK structure works in Python for modular development.

+---

+## 📌 Overview

+This project provides a simple structure for an SDK (Software Development Kit) in Python.
+It is intended for students and beginners to understand:

+- How SDKs are organized.
+- How to create reusable modules.
+- How to structure your code for scalability and reuse.

+---

 An SDK (Software Development Kit) in C++ is a collection of tools, libraries, documentation, and samples that help developers build software applications for a specific platform, framework, or API.
 SDKs provide pre-written code, compilers, debuggers, and other utilities to simplify development.

 What’s Included in an SDK?